 The Works of Etienne de La Boétie

 The works of Etienne de La Boétie can be divided into two categories with reference to the context in which they were originally published.
 La Boétie’s close friend and humanist philosopher Michel de Montaigne assumed the responsibility of printing and publishing some of his friend’s writings eight years after La Boétie’s demise.
-The following six works belong to this first group, and are generally believed to exist in the form intended by La Boétie (the page numbers that are given after each title refer to Œuvres complètes d’Estienne de La Boétie, edited by P. Bonnefon; the entire book can be downloaded from our site):
+The following six works belong to this first group, and are generally believed to exist in the form intended by La Boétie (the page numbers that are given after each title refer to Œuvres complètes d’Estienne de la Boétie, edited by P. Bonnefon):

 - La Boétie’s translation of Xenophon’s The Economist (Lat.
 Oeconomicus ; Fr.
 La Mesnagerie) (pp. 59-158)